 Various members of the Coombs family took up residence in the house during the next five decades.
 In the early 1960s the house was closed, boarded up, and left vacant except for an occasional homeless person who camped out in the empty rooms.
 Without care and maintenance, the structure began to deteriorate, and there was talk of condemnation and destruction.
 Windows were broken, the back balcony had fallen to the ground behind the house, the front and back yards were littered with debris and trash, and the once blossoming flower beds were wastelands of weeds.

-Today, guests from around the world enjoy the Coombs House Inn, most recently with mid-westerners increasingly visiting in the winter months.
-Apalachicola has also become a popular stop for visitors to Florida’s southern gulf coast areas of Naples and Sarasota, making their return drive home along scenic Highway 98 with a relaxing stay at the Coombs House Inn on Florida’s Forgotten Coast.
+Today, guests from around the world enjoy the Coombs Inn & Suites, most recently with mid-westerners increasingly visiting in the winter months.
+Apalachicola has also become a popular stop for visitors to Florida’s southern gulf coast areas of Naples and Sarasota, making their return drive home along scenic Highway 98 with a relaxing stay at the Coombs Inn & Suites on Florida’s Forgotten Coast.